ltciro/style/code-standard.md

   ```
 ## Typings

-TBD - use types of node  or interfaces, avoid any always
+TBD - use types of Node.js  or interfaces, avoid any always

 ## Classes